DrDub/artfeateng/README.md

 used.
 Showing a step-by-step implementation of different feature engineering techniques is intended.

+See the companion website for details about the book: http://artoffeatureengineering.com/.

 The style used in Python is also intentionally kept simple for people coming from other languages that plan to use the ideas described in the book outside of Python.